NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Data Validation and Baselines

 Apart from being balanced, we need our questions to accurately reflect book content.
 In order to test that, we have conducted a small-scale human study.
 Using a subset of our data, human participants\footnote{Participants were recruited from Amazon Mechanical Turk and compensated at \$9.99 for a 40-minute study.
 We required US-based workers with a ``master worker'' qualification, 99\% previous HIT approval rate, and at least 1000 previously completed HITs.} were presented with randomly selected book scenes and two accompanying summaries, one true and one false, both generated by GPT-3.5.
-The task was to identify the true summary among the two.
-In total, 5 workers were recruited, being assigned 10 scenes each.
-Out of 50 total scenes, the workers correctly classified 48.
-We would like to stress that this small study served as a sanity check aiming to validate our data generation process, not to establish precise human performance benchmarks.
+The task was to identify the true summary between the two.
+In total, 25 workers were recruited, being assigned 10 scenes each.
+Out of 250 total scenes, the workers correctly classified 238, which corresponds to 0.95 accuracy (95\% binomial confidence interval [0.92, 0.97]).
+We would like to stress that this study served as a sanity check aiming to validate our data generation process, not to establish precise human performance benchmarks.